caiRanN/gitlabci-ue4/README.md

 This tutorial provides documentation and resources on how to configure Gitlab CI to compile and build your Unreal Engine 4 project.

-This tutorial, repository and files are based on the great [Jenkins tutorial](https://github.com/skymapgames/jenkins-ue4), check it out if you would like to use Jenkins instead!
+This tutorial, repository and files are based on the great [Jenkins tutorial](https://github.com/skymapgames/jenkins-ue4) with a few changes to the build scripts, check it out if you would like to use Jenkins instead!

 Created by [Cairan Steverink](http://cairansteverink.nl/).